CreasolTech/DomBusGateway/README.md

 # DomBusGateway
-Python gateway that **interfaces one or more DomBus networks of home automation modules with MQTT AutoDiscovery**
+Gateway that **interfaces one or more DomBus networks of home automation modules with MQTT AutoDiscovery**

 ### What is DomBus?